SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

     a. ``/sponge config logging.chunk-load true``

       Since no dimension was specified, the dimension would default to the sender(player) dimension.
-So if you were in a mystcraft dimension, this would alter the mystcraft dimension config.
+So, if you were in a mystcraft dimension, this would alter the mystcraft dimension config.

     b. ``/sponge config -d minecraft:nether logging.chunk-load true``